 The third phase, of the programme is due to run until December 2018 and is entirely funded by programme savings to date and the early contractual windfall paid by BT of £2.56m which has arisen due to the high levels of take-up (currently at above 45%) of services already delivered.
 This has formed two new funds totalling £4m to go towards getting superfast broadband to another 3,000 households and business premises.
 In addition to this, a £600,000 fund for co-funding projects in conjunction with local communities has been established to run until December 2018.

-The programme is run by Craig Bower (Programme Manager), Deirdre Considine (Project Manager), Claire Hutchins-Lee (Data Support Analyst), and Tamar Bowley (Communications and Events Coordinator) with Graham Shaw as the Executive Sponsor and Councillor David Bartholomew as the Cabinet Member for Finance.
+The programme is run by Craig Bower (Programme manager), Deirdre Considine (Project manager), Claire Hutchins-Lee (Data Support Analyst), and Tamar Bowley (Communications and Events Coordinator) with Graham Shaw as the executive sponsor and Councillor David Bartholew as the cabinet member for for Finance.

 In summary, the Better Broadband for Oxfordshire programme will deliver superfast broadband to 78,000 premises in Oxfordshire by December 2018.

 Better Broadband for Oxfordshire has now completed its planned work in West Oxfordshire.
 Further roll-out is being carried out here by West Oxon District Council, which is separate from the Better Broadband for Oxfordshire Programme.